orsoromeo/jet-leg/README.md

 Have a look to the [this](https://github.com/orsoromeo/jet-leg/tree/master/examples) folder for a few examples on how to use the library.

 ## Build from source
-For a source installation you need to clone the repo first.
+For active development of the library a source installation is recommended.
+For this, you will need to clone the repo first.
 Then, you can build the package using the provided Docker environment.
 Do so by running the following command:
 ```
 cd jet-leg
 ./build.sh